clubsearch-manoa/clubsearch-manoa.github.io/index.md

 At UH Manoa, there are over 200 [Registered Independent Organizations](https://manoa.hawaii.edu/studentlife/involvement/registered-independent-organizations/),  not including the active organizations that are not registered.
 However, despite this large number of organizations, there is no easy and interactive way for students to learn what kind of clubs are out there, least of all how to join them.
 This leads to a lack of student involvement in extracurricular activities and can affect their networking opportunities.

 ### Our Solution
-The application, ClubSearch-Manoa, will gives students the opportunity to browse through a plethora of clubs, each detailing what they do as well as contact info and meet times.
-The webapp must account for club admins who wish to change what's displayed on page, as well as a super admin who can regulate the material on the site as well as convert regular users to club admins should they take on a leadership role in a club.
+The application, ClubSearch-Manoa, will give students the opportunity to browse through a plethora of clubs, each detailing what they do as well as contact info and meet times.
+The web-app must account for club admins who wish to change the club info displayed, as well as a super admin who can regulate the material on the site as well as convert regular users to club admins should they take on a leadership role in a club.
 Users will be allowed to narrow down the clubs they wish to view based off their own interests.

 ### Features
 The ClubSearch-Manoa project implements the following resources and technologies: